 The North Mississippi Allstars are fronted by legendary (and now late) producer Jim Dickinson (Big Star)'s sons Luther and Cody, whose remit appears to be 'sound as much like a '70s band as possible'.
 Do I have a problem with this?
 No I don't.
 However, their third album, 2003's Polaris, is good, yet not great; the songs aren't bad, but there's a faint air of second-handness about it all, I'm afraid.
 Better tracks include Otay and Kids These Daze, but their southern soul influences spoil many a halfway decent track (personal opinion, obviously).
 And, er, what's with the bloke rapping on Be So Glad?
 Doesn't work at all, guys.
 Throwing a quick version of The Allmans' Jessica in at the end of the album is reasonably witty, though.

-Dad plays Mellotron; is this the M400 pictured on one of Big Star's Third issues?
-Anyway, we get strings and flutes on All Along, and while it could be elsewhere, that appears to be it for definite.
+Dad plays Ardent Studios' Mellotron, a.k.a. the M400 pictured on one of Big Star's Third issues.
+Anyway, we get strings and flutes on All Along and while it could be elsewhere, that appears to be it for definite.
 So; not bad, but a little disappointing, with far less Mellotron than there might've been.